VinEdw/mini-python-scripts/README.md

 This script contains some math functions that might be helpful for rudimentary data analysis.
 It was originally made to help me conceptualize the formulas I was needing to use by translating them into code.

+## resistance_given_power_problem_numerical_method

+This script uses odd numerical techniques to solve the following physics problem.
+In retrospect, Newton's method would have worked much better.
+"A resistor with resistance R is connected to a battery that has emf 13.0 V and internal resistance r = 0.39 Ω. For what two values of R will the power dissipated in the resistor be 80.0 W ?"

 ## temperature_unit_converter

 This script, when run, converts the input temperature value (with a unit) into Celsius (C), Fahrenheit (F), Kelvin (K) and Rankine (R).